jeffreyadams/atlasofliegroups-docs/tutorial/video_3B/example_Sp4R.rst

    final parameter(x=3,lambda=[2,1]/1,nu=[0,0]/1) [ -1, -2 ]/1 ["ic","nc"]
    atlas>

 So this gives us more information about each representation.
-Namely,the status of the simple roots for the corresponding ``x``.
+Namely, the status of the simple roots for the corresponding ``x``.

 The software always chooses, for the quasisplit group, ``x=0`` to be the large Borel; that is, both of the simple roots are non compact.
 In this case the simple roots are :math:`e_1 + e_2` and :math:`2e_2`.
 Similarly, for ``x=1``.
 So these correspond to the large discrete series.
-And since we chose the base eleemt to be ``x=2`` and the simple root is :math:`[1,-1]`, then ``[2,1]`` is the usual parameter for this choice of simple roots.
-The first simple rootis compact. so this corresponds to the holomorphic case.
+And since we chose the base eleemt to be ``x=2`` and the simple root for :math:`K` is :math:`[1,-1]`, then ``[2,1]`` is the usual parameter for this choice of simple roots.
+The first simple root is compact. so this corresponds to the holomorphic case.

 Now to go the other way we use::